 Deepening

 The existing consent allows the Port to dredge to 16.0 metres below chart datum inside the harbour, and 17.4 metres below chart datum outside the harbour.
 Stage 1 of the capital dredging (completed in 2016) deepened the channel to 14.5 metres inside the harbour and 15.8 metres below chart datum outside the harbour.
-The Port is applying to complete the dredging to the deeper levels agreed in the existing consent.
+Stage 2, due to commence in 2025, will complete the deepening in the main shipping channel.
+The Port is applying to dredge the existing basins alongside the wharves, as well as the approach to berth 1, both of which will only be required once the respective wharves are upgraded or replaced.

 Widening

-The existing consent allows us to create a swinging or turning basin off the northern end of Sulphur Point (adjacent to the Port’s container terminal).
+The existing consent allows us to create a swinging or turning basin off the northern end of Sulphur Point (adjacent to the Port's container terminal) and this will be completed in stage 2 of the capital dredging due to commence in 2025.
 The swinging basin will give the space required to safely turn a large container vessel when there is already a vessel on the northernmost berth of the terminal.
 We have reviewed the size of the swinging basin and have reduced it in width by 93 metres compared with the existing consent.

 Volume of material to be dredged and deposited offshore

 The existing consent allows up to 15 million cubic metres of capital dredging to be deposited in the dredging grounds.
 In stage 1, we dredged and deposited approximately 6 million cubic metres of material.
-To complete the remaining required dredging, we need to dredge and deposit the balance of 9 million cubic metres.
+Stage 2 is expected to involve a similar quantity.
+To complete the remaining required dredging, we need to dredge and deposit the balance of 2.5 million cubic metres.

 Maintenance dredging

 Most ports require maintenance dredging and, without regular dredging, the shipping channel would infill and become shallower.
 Port of Tauranga wishes to continue its current level of maintenance dredging.
 The existing consents allow up to 185,000 cubic metres to be dredged on average every year.
 However, increases in storm activity due to climate change mean that more dredging is required to maintain the shipping channels.
-Therefore, the Port wishes to increase the allowable annual volume to 225,000 cubic metres.
-Although the current average is below the consent limits, last year we had to dredge 256,122 cubic metres to clear the channel.
+Therefore, the Port wishes to increase the allowable annual volume to 250,000 cubic metres.
+Although the current average is below the consent limits, in 2024 and 2025 we experienced significant infill, challenging the 185,000 cubic metres limit in order to clear the channel.

 Deposition grounds